 Front shot, back shot and a 45-degree one will be enough to reveal all the necessary detailing for a customer to make an informed decision.
 The 45-degree shot is the most appealing so might as well be used as a hero image throughout the entire collection.

 Close-ups of some design nuances are a perfect bonus as well as 360-degree product photography.
 But for an e-commerce store with average check in the range of up to $50 the classical trio will do just fine.
 Any extra creativity with funny angles would usually look bizarre and bring inconsistency to the entire series – as hard to copy from one product image to another.

 You might be a rookie or a beginner.
-But if we talk about your brand’s product photographs – this one is a must to grasp: how to tame your exposure.
+But if we talk about your brand’s product photos – this one is a must to grasp: how to tame your exposure.
 Both of the crimes are similarly severe: to have an overexposed image or an under-exposed one.
-So ignoring this important factor is a bit of a red flag, that will reflect in the results, hence, on your sales too.
+So ignoring this is a red flag, that will reflect in the results, hence, on your sales too.

 The subject matter is rather complex and takes quite some experimenting.
 The author of the book “Stunning Digital Photography” has made a great video on the topic of how to use shutter speed, aperture and ISO in order to be able to gain just the right amount of exposure for your image.

 In the era of Instagram, we have all seen too many crowded and overcrowded photo compositions, where it is difficult to distinguish between what’s background, what’s in focus, what’s the prop, what’s the product sold to us.

 If the prop is taking away the focus from the object you are trying to sell – don’t use it.
 If the prop brings no additional value – don’t use it.
 If the prop is competing for attending with your product – using it is not a good idea either.